Majors and Careers

 The School of Humanities prepares students to be global citizens and leaders in today’s world.
 Students not only master a body of knowledge, but they also develop a set of portable skills needed for a lifetime.
 Humanities majors are well-suited for widely-varied careers because they are taught to read closely, to observe critically, to think logically and analytically, to research methodically, and to communicate effectively across cultures.
 They can develop varied, long, and successful careers because of their heightened social and emotional intelligence and ability to learn and adapt on the job.
 Diverse career fields available to Humanities graduates include entry-level positions in both the public and private sectors or professional-level opportunities combining the degree with further specialization.
 Humanities graduates may also elect to enter into professional graduate programs such as education, law, library science, medicine (with proper prerequisites), or public administration.
 Business and industry utilize Humanities graduates for various management training programs including areas in banking, retail sales, and insurance.
 Graduates with special skills in oral and written communications may look to positions with newspapers, advertising agencies, public relations firms, radio and television stations, and publishing houses.
 Technical writers are in demand, particularly those who have had some preparation in engineering, computer science, and/or the sciences.
 Opportunities for graduates fluent in languages other than English can be found in areas like government, business, social service, counseling, foreign service, and international trade.

-Applications Programming, Bioinformatics, Computer-Aided Design, Computer Animation, Computer Architecture, Computer Networks, Computer Simulation, Computer Systems Design, Databases, Information Systems Design and Consulting, Embedded Systems, Management Information Systems, Multimedia Applications, Parallel and Distributed Systems, Software Engineering, Human-Computer Interface Design, Supercomputing, Systems Administration, Systems Analysis and Design, Systems Programming, Business Information Management
+Applications Programming, Bioinformatics, Computer-Aided Design, Computer Animation, Computer Architecture, Computer Networks, Computer Simulation, Computer Systems Design, Cybersecurity, Databases, Digital Media and Learning, Information Systems Design and Consulting, Embedded Systems, Machine, Learning, Management Information Systems, Multimedia Applications, Parallel and Distributed Systems, Software Engineering, Human-Computer Interface Design, Supercomputing, Systems Administration, Systems Analysis and Design, Systems Programming, Business Information Management

 Graduates of the Donald Bren School of Information and Computer Sciences pursue a variety of careers.
 Many graduates specify, design, and develop a variety of computer-based systems comprised of software and hardware in virtually every application domain, such as aerospace, automotive, biomedical, consumer products, engineering, entertainment, environmental, finance, gaming, investment, law, management, manufacturing, and pharmacology.
 Bren School graduates also find jobs as members of research and development teams, developing advanced technologies, designing software and hardware systems, and specifying, designing, and maintaining computing infrastructures for a variety of institutions.
 Some work for established or start-up companies while others work as independent consultants.
 After a few years in industry, many move into management or advanced technical positions.
 Some Bren School students also use the undergraduate major as preparation for graduate study in computer science or another field (e.g., medicine, law, engineering, management).